 I never knew this until recently, but it’s undisputed that there are no complete dinosaur skeletons ever found.
 All are created with bits and pieces of other creatures’ skeletons, plastic or plaster!
 Apparently there’s a sweatshop in China that creates all these parts for museums.
 Yikes!
 What a con.
 Why are the religious types not leaping on this like poked toads?
-We already went over this on my article on Evolution, where organized religion coexists in a comfy relationship with organized science.
-Also noted previously: National Geographic was caught promoting fake dino skeletons.
-It just turns out, it’s possible they all were doing it!
+We already went over this in my article on evolution, where organized religion coexists in a comfy relationship with organized science.
+Also noted previously: National Geographic was caught making fake dino skeletons.
+Now, it turns out, it’s possible it’s all faked.

-Now, we must assume it is all fake, and they must prove their assertions that dinosaurs existed, with unassailable evidence.
-The ones making the positive claim must provide the proof.
+And so, we must assume it is all fake, and they must now prove their assertions that dinosaurs existed, with unassailable evidence.
+The ones making the claim must provide the proof.
 (Sadly, the world does not understand this fundamental principle.)

-How do the official sources play this?
-Well, there seems to be a lot of backtracking going on:
+How do the official sources handle this?
+Well, when they aren’t ignoring the facts, there seems to be a lot of backtracking going on:

 by Lin Edwards, Phys.org